 Green HVAC has graduated from buzzword to buying decision.
-The Inflation Reduction Act tax credits put real money behind heat pump and geothermal installs.
+The Inflation Reduction Act tax credits put real federal money behind heat pump and geothermal installs through the end of 2025, and even now that those federal credits have expired, state and utility rebates keep real incentive money on the table.
 The R-410A to R-454B refrigerant transition put a 75 percent lower-GWP refrigerant inside almost every new residential split system.
 California's 2026 Title 24 update made balanced ventilation with energy recovery prescriptive in most new construction.
 The contractor who can talk credibly about which green tech actually pencils out (and which is still marketing copy) wins more quotes than the contractor who treats the whole category as one thing.
 The five technologies below are ranked by green impact, counted down from #5 to #1.
 A short closing section covers the picks that did not make the list and why.

 5. Energy Recovery Ventilation